 eCommerce AI will help predict customer behavior and make better decisions

-Analytics systems will increasingly be used for making decisions in the areas of pricing, promotions and inventory planning based on data related to external market conditions as well as individual customer behavior patterns.
+Analytics systems will increasingly be used for making decisions in pricing, promotions, and inventory planning based on data related to external market conditions and individual customer behavior patterns.

 Intelligent algorithms can replace humans in merchandising, inventory management, promotions and pricing, and optimization.